Yao-Dou/legal-checklist-definitions/README.md

 ### 12. Court Rulings

-**What to look for:** Decisions the judge made on important requests (motions) during the case
+**What to look for:** Court rulings on any of the important filings (if applicable)

-**Simple explanation:** During a lawsuit, parties ask the court to make various decisions through "motions."
-Look for rulings on:
+**Simple explanation:** This category corresponds with the "important filings" category—whenever an important filing is mentioned, you should also note what the ruling on that filing was (if there is one).
+Focus on whether the judge granted or denied:
-- Motion to dismiss (asking to throw out the case)
+- Motion to dismiss
-- Motion for summary judgment (asking to decide without trial)
+- Motion for summary judgment
-- Motion for preliminary injunction (asking for immediate action)
+- Motion for preliminary injunction or temporary restraining order
-- Motion for class certification (asking to proceed as class action)
+- Motion for class certification
 - Motion for attorneys' fees

-**Important:** Do NOT include amended complaints or statements of interest - these aren't rulings.
+**Important:** Do NOT include:
+- Amended complaints - these won't have rulings (include in "important filings" only)
+- Statements of interest - these won't have rulings (include in "important filings" only)

 ### 13. All Reported Opinions Cited with Shortened Bluebook Citation